MuhammadYaseenKhan/Urdu-Sentiment-Corpus/README.md

 - Each line (if not a comment) has the Urdu text enclosed in quotes, and the class / final label assigned to that tweet. i.e. P, N, or O i.e. Positive, Negative or Objective respectively.
 A comma (,) separates the quoted Urdu text and its class.

+### Research uses of the dataset
+This is a partial and poorly maintained list.
+If I've left your work out, don't take it personally, and feel free to send me a pointer and/or description.
+- M. Y. Khan, S. M. Emaduddin and K. N. Junejo, "Harnessing English Sentiment Lexicons for Polarity Detection in Urdu Tweets: A Baseline Approach," 2017 IEEE 11th International Conference on Semantic Computing (ICSC), San Diego, California, USA, 2017, pp. 242-249. doi:10.1109/ICSC.2017.68

 ### Citing and Referencing
 The details on distribution and results of data set can be sought at follows:
 ```